BSPQ18-19/BSPQ19-E8/README.md

 As an event organizer, RaceOrganizer enables to simplify recruiting helpers for your race and managing the tasks needed for your race to go smoothly.

+##Documentation

+The documentation for the client was generated using Doxygen, and is available at our [Github Pages](https://bspq18-19.github.io/BSPQ19-E8/).

 ## Architecture
 RaceOrganizer uses a simply REST client-server architecture, with a server on Django and a client written in Java.